Treatment for bowel cancer will depend on the type of bowel cancer you have. This is because colon cancer and rectal cancer are treated differently.

 Treatment options by type of bowel cancer

 Surgery is the main treatment for early colon cancer.
 If cancer has spread to the lymph nodes, you may have chemotherapy after surgery.
 This is called adjuvant chemotherapy.
-Radiotherapy is not used for early colon cancer.
+Radiation therapy is not used for early colon cancer.

 Surgery is the main option for early rectal cancer.
-If the cancer has spread beyond the rectal wall and/or into nearby lymph nodes (locally advanced cancer), you will have either radiotherapy or both radiotherapy and chemotherapy (chemoradiotherapy or chemoradiation).
+If the cancer has spread beyond the rectal wall and/or into nearby lymph nodes (locally advanced cancer), you will have either radiation therapy or both radiation therapy and chemotherapy (chemoradiotherapy or chemoradiation).
 This is called neoadjuvant treatment, and the aim is to make the cancer as small as possible before it is removed.
 This will be followed by surgery and then adjuvant chemotherapy.